Ozame/aigrad/gradu/NOTES.md

   scientific method used, e.g. case study, experiment, or survey
 - Existing categories or new ones that emerge from papers?
 - validity threats reported?
+- Search evaluation via test sets of papers (most common) etc.
 - [58] good RQs:
     - what RQs in X are being addressed?
     - what original research exists in intersection of x and y?
     - what areas in x require more research?
 - usually questions about the meta-level is included, like venues, methods etc.
-- Wohlin et al, 7, population representation over paper quantity <-> population not known beforehand
+- **Wohlin et al, 7, population representation over paper quantity <-> population not known beforehand**
-- Questions to think about regarding population:
+- **Questions to think about regarding population:**
-    - **Are different a priori known sub-areas of the field covered?**
+    - Are different a priori known sub-areas of the field covered?
-    - **Are the main publication forums specific to this area (e.g. conferences), or general software engineering forums (e.g. journals), represented when identifying relevant articles?**
+    - Are the main publication forums specific to this area (e.g. conferences), or general software engineering forums (e.g. journals), represented when identifying relevant articles?
-    - **Are there explanations for major changes in the number of studies published per year?** For example, this may point to new areas that should be added to classifications established earlier.
+    - Are there explanations for major changes in the number of studies published per year?
+For example, this may point to new areas that should be added to classifications established earlier.
 - Standards like SWEBOK, IEE, ISO useful in categorization
 - The approaches identified (consult experts, iteratively improve the search,